-The internet and job boards have made job hunting easier than ever.
+The Internet, LinkedIn, Indeed and other job sites have made job hunting easier than ever before.
 Many times you don’t even have to apply for a position – a recruiter finds you.
 How do you tell a real position from a scam?
 Once you determine the position is real, how do you know if it will be a good fit?

 Define Your Values

 Be honest about what is important to you in priority order.
 Achievement, independence, salary, support, etc. are all factors that play a part in job satisfaction.
 The order is different for every person.
 Ignoring your values (most commonly pretending one value isn’t as important as it really is) usually causes stress that could have been avoided.
 A good reference for these values is at O*Net Online.

 Do your research on the company.
 Note the repeated phrases on their website and within employee/customer reviews.
 Make sure the company’s values align with yours.
 Research the company leadership if possible.
 Many executives are involved in the local community.
 Glassdoor has made this research easy.

 Go to the Interview Anyway

 Intense research is no substitute for meeting with the company and its leadership in person .
 In many cases, you can get a feel for the environment rather quickly.
 We have seen candidates refuse to interview for a position because it didn’t match their expectations on paper.
 Soon after a candidate willing to interview was surprised to find the company willing to negotiate because their skills and values aligned.
 At the end of the day, going on an interview is connecting with others in your industry .
 It is very rare that an interview is a waste of time.
 At the very least, it’s a way to practice interview skills to nail it when the perfect position comes along.